anuramat/cfg/README.md

 ### TODO

 - themes: gtk,qt; cursors; icons
 - check if all neovim stuff is used
-- tidy up bash stuff
+- move nix packages around
+- clear sway.nix
+- import as much as possible from profile.sh? stop sourcing profile.sh from bashrc